 Get support.
-Encourage your child to talk about her fears and worries so they don’t grow out of control.
-If she won’t open up to you, ask her doctor if there’s a therapist or counselor who can help.
+Encourage your child to talk about their fears and worries so they don’t grow out of control.
+If they won’t open up to you, ask her doctor if there’s a therapist or counselor who can help.
 Older kids may want to join a support group and meet other young people with cancer.

 Figure out how to deal with other people.
 Some kids may get upset if people stare at them or ask questions about their health.
 Talk about this with your child ahead of time and come up with a way to respond, even if you decide to just ignore some comments.

 Know the signs of depression.
-If your child starts to lose interest in things she usually loves, seems to have lost hope, or talks about death or suicide, call her doctor ASAP.
+If your child starts to lose interest in things they usually love, seems to have lost hope, or talks about death or suicide, call their doctor ASAP.

 Ease the Physical Effects of Treatment

-Urge her to take it easy.
+Urge them to take it easy.
 The most common side effect of cancer treatments is feeling exhausted.
 Make sure your child has plenty of time to rest.
 Scale back her schedule until her energy returns.

 Make sure she gets enough fluids.
 Drinking lots of water can keep your child’s kidneys working the way they should.
 And when some medicines cause a runny nose and other flu-like symptoms, water can clear excess mucus, too.
 You can also offer juice and broth for her to drink.

 Serve soft, cool foods that are easy to swallow.
 Some treatments can cause a sore throat and painful mouth sores.
 Older kids can also suck on hard candies.
 Sugar-free types can help mask the odd taste and dry mouth that comes with chemotherapy.

 Ask your doctor about over-the-counter relief.
 Some medicines you can get at the drugstore can ease the headaches or flu-like symptoms that treatment causes.
 Check with your child’s doctor first, though.
-You want to make sure anything she takes won’t react with the cancer drugs.
+You want to make sure anything they take won’t react with the cancer drugs.